rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 Note: Maybe there are additional necessary configuration steps for the previously installed dotenv package.
 Since the installation instructions may vary with different dotenv versions, please check how to use it in your source code on their GitHub website after you have installed it.

-When you try to start your application with `npm start` without doing any query or mutation but only setting up Apollo Client by creating an instance of it, you might see the following error: "Error: fetch is not found globally and no fetcher passed, to fix pass a fetch for your environment ...".
+When you try to start your application with `npm start` without doing any query or mutation but only setting up Apollo Client by creating an instance of it, you might see the following error: *"Error: fetch is not found globally and no fetcher passed, to fix pass a fetch for your environment ..."*.
 The error occurs because the {{% a_blank "native fetch API" "https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API" %}}, which is used to make requests to remote APIs on a promise basis, is only available in the browser.
 Thus you don't have access to it in a Node.js application that runs only on the command line.
 However, the Apollo Client makes use of the fetch API to perform queries and mutations (usually from a browser environment and not Node.js environment).
 As you may remember, a query or mutation can be performed with a simple HTTP request after all.
 That's why the Apollo Client uses the native fetch API under the hood from the browser to perform those requests.
 So what's the solution to this issue?
 You can use a node package to make fetch available in a Node.js environment.
 There are various packages which address this issue.
 First, install one of those on the command line:

 {{< highlight javascript >}}
 npm install cross-fetch --save